ExchangeJS/speakers/README.md

 1. Remember that when reading code, different audience members will need different amounts of time to absorb the significance of each part.
 In a talk, everyone has to be moving at the same pace to keep with the speaker. **Keep code samples minimal** and use highlighting, arrows, and "appearance" animations to make them easier to absorb and **emphasize** the <span style="font-weight: bold; color: red">main</span>  &rarr;point&larr;.

-1. Your **speakers notes and code should be readable from a distance** and on small screens (like when watching recordings on a phone).
+1. Your **notes and code should be readable from a distance** and on small screens (like when watching recordings on a phone).

+1. Your **notes and code should work on a projector**.
+Contrast is your friend.
+Assume you only have a dark, light, and midrange colour.
+The lighter themes tend to work better for code samples.

+1. **Acknowledge the community that made your talk possible.** Who maintains the project you're using?
+Did someone help you get your talk ready or learn a new technology?

+1. **Explain how to get help**.
+This could be sharing your contact details, or suggesting a community forum.

+1. **Anticipate common questions** and prepare answers and slides to address them.

+1. If your talk is part of a series, **explain what came before and what's next**.
+How can you watch these?

+1. **Share the url of your talk** so people can review afterwards.

 ### Preperation of demos

-1. Install all dependencies required to run your demo in advance.
+1. **Install all dependencies** required to run your demo in advance.

-1. Make sure you can work with slow or broken internet.
+1. Make sure you can **work with slow or broken internet**.
 Trust us it happens.

-1. Your demo and code should be understandable from a distance.
-Reduce your screen resolution, or up your font size.
+1. Your **demo and code should be understandable from a distance**.
+Reduce your screen resolution, or up your IDE font size.

 ### Preparation of presentations

 1. **You will be timed, so practice**.
 Have an idea of what you will say for each slide and how you will transition between them.
 Then make sure your talk is about the right length.
+We can make someone available if you want to practice in front of an audience.

-1. We record directly from the HDMI out going into the projector, so make sure your machine has a working HDMI or Display Port connector.
+1. We record directly from the HDMI out going into the projector, so **make sure your machine has a working HDMI** or Display Port connector.

-1. Charge your battery or bring an extra power supply.
+1. **Charge your battery** or bring an extra power supply.

 ### Giving your talk

-1. By speaking at the Exchange.js meetup, you agree to our [Code of conduct](https://www.exchangejs.com/code-of-conduct/).
+1. By speaking at the Exchange.js meetup, **you agree to our [Code of conduct](https://www.exchangejs.com/code-of-conduct/)**.

 1. **Stand still**.
 You don't need to stand behind the podium but stand still if you want us to keep you in the video.

+1. If you take questions, please repeat them back for those that didn't hear.

-1. Relax.
-You're the best.
+1. **Relax.
+You're the best.**

 ### After your talk